Skip to main content

 StaleNo touchpoint in a long time (configurable per topic).
 Auto-flagged so the journey doesn’t quietly leak attention.

-decidedopen (the topic continues; the decision is recorded as a Decision on the engagement)
+decidedSets to open.
+Clears blocked.
+The decision itself is recorded as a Decision on the engagement.

 Categories